Ante Pavelić

 At the behest of the Germans, senior Ustaša Slavko Kvaternik declared the NDH's establishment on 10 April 1941 in the name of Pavelić.
 Calling himself the Poglavnik, or supreme leader, Pavelić returned from Italy and took control of the puppet government.
 He created a political system similar to that of Fascist Italy and Nazi Germany.
 The NDH, though constituting a Greater Croatia, was forced by the Italians to relinquish several territorial concessions to the latter.
-After taking control, Pavelić imposed largely anti-Serbian and antisemitic policies that resulted in the deaths of over 100,000 Serbs and Jews in concentration and extermination camps in the NDH, murdering and torturing several hundred thousand Serbs, along with tens of thousands of Roma and Jews.
-These persecutions and killings have been described as the "single most disastrous episode in Yugoslav history".
-The racial policies of the NDH greatly contributed to their rapid loss of control over Croatia as they fed the ranks of both the Chetniks and Partisans and caused even the Nazis to attempt to restrain Pavelić and his genocidal campaign.
+After taking control, Pavelić imposed largely anti-Serbian, anti-Semitic and anti-Roma policies that resulted in the deaths of hundreds of thousands of Serbs, and tens of thousands of Jews and Roma in the NDH, many of which in dedicated concentration and extermination camps run by the Ustaše.
+Under the NDH regime, hundreds of thousands of Orthodox Christians were also forcibly converted to Catholicism, or expelled to German-occupied Serbia.
+These mass killings and persecutions have been described as the "single most disastrous episode in Yugoslav history".

-In 1945, he ordered the executions of prominent NDH politicians Mladen Lorković and Ante Vokić on charges of treason when they were arrested for plotting to oust him and align the NDH with the Allies.
-Following the surrender of Germany in May 1945, Pavelić ordered his troops to keep fighting even after the surrender.
-The remainder of the NDH government decided to flee to Austria on 3 May 1945, but Pavelić instead ordered them to retreat to Austria over the former border of the Third Reich and have the Croatian Armed Forces surrender to the British Army.
-The British refused to accept the surrender and directed them to surrender to the Partisans.
-The Partisans began carrying out killings of the Ustaše when the latter attacked their position, killing them in the Yugoslav death march of Nazi collaborators.
-Pavelić himself fled to Austria, and later Argentina, whose president Juan Perón provided sanctuary for German war criminals and several Ustaše.
-On 10 April 1957, he was shot several times in an attempted assassination by the Serbian hotel owner Blagoje Jovović.
-Pavelić initially survived the attempt and soon left Argentina for Spain.
-He died two and a half years later, on 28 December 1959, aged 70, from the injuries he sustained in the shooting.
+In 1945, Pavelić ordered the executions of prominent NDH politicians Mladen Lorković and Ante Vokić on charges of treason when they were arrested for plotting to oust him and align the NDH with the Allies.
+Following the surrender of Germany that May, Pavelić ordered his troops to keep fighting even after the surrender.
+He subsequently ordered the NDH to flee to Austria to offer the surrender of their armed forces to the advancing British Army, which refused to accept it, and directed them to surrender to the Yugoslav Partisans instead.
+Sparked by attacks on their position, the Partisans began carrying out mass killings of surrendered Axis forces and their alleged collaborators, in which tens of thousands perished.

+Pavelić fled to Austria before obtaining a false passport from the Vatican and escaping to Argentina, where he continued to engage in fascist activities.
+He later served as a security advisor to Juan Perón, the President of Argentina, who provided sanctuary for many fascist war criminals.
+On 10 April 1957, Pavelić was shot in an assassination attempt in Buenos Aires.
+The shooting and subsequent hospitalization caused him unwelcome public attention; fearing arrest and extradition to Yugoslavia, he fled to Francoist Spain, where he would be granted political asylum.
+He spent two and a half years in Spain before dying in Madrid from complications of the gunshot wounds on 28 December 1959, aged 70.

 Early life

 Birth and education

-Ante Pavelić was born in the Herzegovinian village of Bradina on the slopes of Ivan Mountain north of Konjic, roughly 15 km southwest of Hadžići, then part of the Ottoman Empire occupied by Austrian-Hungarian Empire.
+Ante Pavelić was born in the Herzegovinian village of Bradina on the slopes of Ivan Mountain north of Konjic, roughly 15 km southwest of Hadžići, then part of the Ottoman Empire occupied by the Austro-Hungarian Empire.
 His parents had moved to Bosnia and Herzegovina from the village of Krivi Put in the central part of the Velebit plain, in southern Lika (in today's Croatia), to work on the Sarajevo-Metković railway line.